freerange/pair-programming-presentation/presentation.md

 ---

-## Makes Collective Code Ownership work

-* What does it mean?
-* How do we make it work?
-* Individual coding styles on a large code base are bad
-* "coding standards" at a higher level i.e. design approach, architectural approach, domain knowledge, ubiquitous language
-* Working on a large long-lived codebase is not the same as working on a one-person project
-* Prevents silos of knowledge - Only person X knows about widget Y
-  * Bus number
-* Spread domain knowledge across the team
-* Establish a shared technical approach/culture across the team
+## Benefits of pairing according to GFR

 ---

-## Quality

-* Results in better quality code
-* It's the job of the _team_ to deliver high quality software, not of any individual developer
-* Helps catch edge cases that might be missed when working alone
-* Continuous code review e.g. fewer bugs
-* Continuous Code Review - turn the dial up to 10 - is this a real quote?
+### Collective Code Ownership

+Pairing helps collective code ownership work.

+* What is it?
+  * Everyone is empowered to change any part of the system at any time.
+  * If it's working you shouldn't be able to tell that an individual wrote a certain piece of the software - individual coding styles on a large code base are bad.

+* How does pairing help?
+  * Develop a consistent shared a coding style, design approach, architectural approach, domain model, ubiquitous language, and culture across the team.
+  * Prevents silos of knowledge.

+^ Increase your Bus Factor.
+c.f.
+Coding Standard

 ---

-## Communication/social
+### Quality

+Pairing results in better quality code.

+* What is it?
+  * Rate of new bugs.
+  * Cost of maintenance.

+* How does pairing help?
+  * Helps catch edge cases that might be missed when working alone.
+  * Encourages discipline e.g. sticking to test-driven development.
+  * Is like a continuous code review giving rapid feedback.

+^ "Turn the dial up to 10"

+---

+### Communication

+Pairing helps you get to know and understand each other better.

+* How does pairing help?
   * Helps avoid people getting stuck and being afraid to ask for help
   * A more experienced person helping a less experienced person

+---

+### Collaboration

 * Inter-disciplinary collaboration

 ---

-## Efficiency
+### Efficiency

 * Helps avoid people ending up down unnecessary rabbit holes
 * Improved focus/flow